Home

 We have experimented cooking a pork roast leg with different methods, with and without liquid, low and high temperatures, some good results and not so good.

 Came across a method in a test kitchen book I was reading and decided to give it a try.
 The recipe called for submerging the roast in a brine for 8 to 24 hours and applying a glaze during the cooking of the leg.
-Simply superb, we have never cooked a pork leg roast another way since finding this method, tender and juicy, a great oven pork roast recipe for entertaining.

 If you wish to skip the 8-24 hour brine process start with step 1, skip steps 2&3 and then proceed with step 4.